milamurphy/Multithreaded-Server/README.md

-# Multi-User Client-Server Application (OOP CA5)
+# Multithreaded Server

-**Multi-User Client-Server Application** is a project developed for the Object-Oriented Programming module.
-This application implements a database-driven client-server system with various features including data access, JSON communication, and multithreading.
+**This application is written in Java and implements a database-driven client-server system with various features including data access, JSON communication, and multithreading.

 ## Objectives